What is sexual violence?

 Although there are different forms of sexual violence, the effects are similar because the experience is frightening, shocking and difficult to cope with.

 You do not have to cope with this on your own.
-Forth Valley Rape Crisis Centre Centre can support you.
+We can support you.
 We will listen to what you say, believe you and treat you with respect.

-It is possible to recover from sexual violence and we can help with this.
+It is possible to recover from sexual violence.